tarwn/lessthandot-hugo/blogs/content/posts/2010-08-09-sql-server-baseline-creation.md

   - sql server 2008

 ---
-In my last post, &#8220;[Baseline, Performance Reporting and being a proactive DBA][1]&#8220;, I touched on baselines and using them to set thresholds for actively monitoring performance problems on SQL Server.
-I briefly discussed that every database server is unique when the databases we attach to SQL Server are packaged installations from third party applications (like SAP, Dynamics etc&#8230;).
+In my last post, “[Baseline, Performance Reporting and being a proactive DBA][1]“, I touched on baselines and using them to set thresholds for actively monitoring performance problems on SQL Server.
+I briefly discussed that every database server is unique when the databases we attach to SQL Server are packaged installations from third party applications (like SAP, Dynamics etc…).
 I received feedback from my good friend Aaron Lowe ([Twitter][2] | [Blog][3]) on this topic and had a very good conversation on how we create these baselines.
 Aaron had a great point regarding there not being much out there on exactly how to do this so I thought I’d write up a follow-up to the article and some points you can use to create your own baselines.

-**So why aren&#8217;t there a ton of posts on creating baselines?**
+**So why aren't there a ton of posts on creating baselines?**

 Here are my two bits on the topic.
 Creating a baseline is almost as unique as every business and processing model.
 In saying that, creating a baseline and what you capture will vary slightly.
 A lot of variables like the hardware you’ve purchased, the storage type, the server technology, OS versions/editions and even SQL Server editions affect the process.
 Even with these variables and the unique nature of business, we can set some guidelines of where to start and how to make our baseline.